helenagarajau/Slots-777-Jackpot-City-/policy-privacy.md

 ## 7. Age Restrictions / Children’s Privacy

-1. **Intended Audience**: Our games are intended for an **adult audience** and may be rated accordingly on the Google Play Store (e.g., 16+ or 18+).
+1. **Intended Audience**
+   Our games are intended for users **aged 18 or older**.
+We do not permit usage by individuals under the age of 18.

-2. **Children Under 13**: We do **not** knowingly collect personal information from children under 13.
-If you believe your child has provided personal information to us, please contact us immediately at [helenagarajau@gmail.com](mailto:helenagarajau@gmail.com) so we can take appropriate action.
+2. **Children Under 18**
+   We do **not** knowingly collect personal information from children under 18.
+If you believe someone under 18 has accessed our game or provided personal information, please contact us immediately at [helenagarajau@gmail.com](mailto:helenagarajau@gmail.com) so we can take appropriate action.

 ---